 This is a positive change and will benefit you if you have a large amount of tax-deferred savings in an IRA.
 You can now grow your IRA money for another year and a half if you’re not yet in a position where you need to start taking your RMDs.

-Before this law, if you were 70 ½ or older, you could not contribute to your traditional IRA like you could with a Roth IRA.
+Before the SECURE ACT, if you were 70 ½ or older, you could not contribute to your traditional IRA like you could with a Roth IRA.
 Now if you are still working, you may continue to contribute all or some of your earned income to your IRA.
 This is another positive change!

 - Lastly, there were changes to eliminate “Stretching” an inherited IRA for non-spouses.